 -- Adding, deleting, or rearranging some of the columns on the HSC Summary Form.
 This is possible using the Output Columns on the HSC Summary Search Form.

 -- Changing the format of the output from the HSC Summary or Detailed Search Forms.
-The HSC Search Forms have a wider variety of format options than the Discovery Portal of CasJobs.
-Examples are providing output coordinates in Sexagesimal, Degrees, or Hours; 17 different output formats including html, VOtables, comma-, tab-, space-, pipe-, or semicolon-separated, JSON, IRAF space-separated with-INDEFS, and excel_spreadsheets.
+The HSC Search Forms have a wider variety of format options than the Discovery Portal or CasJobs.
+Examples are providing output coordinates in Sexagesimal, Degrees, or Hours; 17 different output formats including html, VOtables, delimited output (using comma, tab, space, pipe, or semicolon as the separator), JSON, IRAF space-separated with-INDEFS, and Excel spreadsheet format.

 Where can I find definitions of the columns in the HSC Summary or Detailed Search Forms?

 Answer: For a short description of each column, click on "Field Descriptions" in the upper right of the Search Form.
-Slightly more detailed descriptions for some of the key columns are included. here.
-For even more detailed information the HLA Source List FAQ is available.
+Slightly more detailed descriptions for some of the key columns are discussed above.
+For even more detailed information see the HLA Source List FAQ.